And I'd say the media can barely keep its pants up.

 That's the problem.

-That's why I don't have guests on it.
+That's why I don't have guests.

 I don't really care what anybody else thinks.